KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Styling.md

 You can then access your themese with `KeyboardTheme.myCustomTheme` or just `.myCustomTheme` when a theme is expected.

-### Theme-based appearance
+### Theme-based styling

-Once you have a theme that you want to use, you can use a ``KeyboardThemeAppearance`` to apply any theme to KeyboardKit:
+Once you have a theme that you want to use, you can use the ``ThemeBasedKeyboardStyleProvider`` to apply any theme to your keyboard:

 ```swift
 override func viewWillSetupKeyboard() {